JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Events

-Julia expressions and functions can be scheduled on the clock's timeline to be executed later at a given simulation time or under conditions which may become true during simulation.
-Expressions and functions can be given mixed in an array or tuple to an event or to a event condition.
+Events are scheduled on the clock's timeline and are triggered at a given simulation time or under conditions which may become true during simulation.

 ### Expressions and functions as events and conditions

+Julia expressions and functions can be scheduled as events.

 ```@docs
 Timing